Nutrition in Cancer Care (PDQ®)–Patient Version

 - The catheter may be placed into a vein in the chest or in the arm.

-Nutrition support gives nutrition to patients who cannot eat or digest normally.
+Nutrition support helps patients who cannot eat or digest food normally.

-Nutrition support can improve a patient's quality of life during cancer treatment, but there are harms that should be considered before making the decision to use it.
-The patient and health care providers should discuss the harms and benefits of each type of nutrition support.
-(See the Nutrition in Advanced Cancer section below for more information on deciding whether to use nutrition support.)
+Nutrition support can improve a patient's quality of life during cancer treatment, but may cause problems that should be considered before making the decision to use it.
+The patient and healthcare team should discuss the harms and benefits of each type of nutrition support.
+(See the Nutrition Needs at End of Life section for more information on the use of nutrition support at the end of life.)

 Enteral nutrition is also called tube feeding.

 Enteral nutrition is giving the patient nutrients in liquid form (formula) through a tube that is placed into the stomach or small intestine.
 The following types of feeding tubes may be used:

 - A nasogastric tube is inserted through the nose and down the throat into the stomach or small intestine.
 This is used when enteral nutrition is only needed for a few weeks.

 - A gastrostomy tube is inserted into the stomach or a jejunostomy tube is inserted into the small intestine through an opening made on the outside of the abdomen.
 This is usually used for long-term enteral feeding or for patients who cannot use a tube in the nose and throat.